jmhuie/SlicerBiomech/README.md

 1. Start 3D Slicer.
 2. Load in CT Data.
 3. Isolate and segment the bone or structure of interest in the Segment Editor module.
-4. Switch to the Segment Geometry module.
+4. Switch to the SegmentGeometry module.
 5. Select your inputs.
 "Segmentation" is the Segmentation node that contains your segment and "Volume" is the corresponding Volume node.
 Both are required.
 6. Select the "Slice View" that will run along the length of the desired measurement (long) axis.
 Generally, it is easier to use the default "Slice View" and rotate the segment accordingly.
 Changing the "Slice View" is only recommended when no transformations are needed, but the desired cross-sections are not visibile in the red view (default).
 7. Use the provided Transform Tools to rotate the segment and align it with the desired long axis/slice view.
 You should be able to scroll through the selected "Slice View" and see the exact cross-sections you want to compute on.
 8. Choose whether to compute on every slice in the segment or only some of them and change the "Percent Interval".
 For large datasets, it may be beneficial to sample slices in intervals representing some percentage of segment length.
-By default, Segment Geometry will sample sections in 1% increments.
+By default, SegmentGeometry will sample sections in 1% increments.
 Enter "0" to compute on every slice.
 9. Choose which computations should be performed.
 10. Select an output table and a chart node.
 11. Click Apply.
 Loading times can vary between 1-30 seconds depending on the size of the data set.
 12. Save results by exporting the table or copying and pasting the table values to a separate spreadsheet.

 ### Demo Videos
-Here are some example videos that demonstrate how to use Segment Geometry for different purposes.
+Here are some example videos that demonstrate how to use SegmentGeometry for different purposes.
 1. <a href="https://youtu.be/fBaTM5utQC0" target ="_blank">How to calculate second moment of area and compactness of a salamander limb bone</a>
 2. <a href="https://youtu.be/fI5xFT7_81I" target ="_blank">How to calculate second moment of area of a cat mandible</a>

 # Advanced Tools

 ### Segment Transformation Tools
-Segment Geometry provides three tools for rotating and aligning segments with the desired long axis.
+SegmentGeometry provides three tools for rotating and aligning segments with the desired long axis.
 * **Align With Principal Axes** - will use the Segment Statistics module to calculate the segment's principal axes and align them with the XYZ axes.
 * **Rotate Segment In 3D View** - will generate an interactive 3D bounding box that can be used to rotate the segment in 3D space.
 Click+Drag the sides of the box to rotate it.
 Click button again to disable rotation in 3D view.
 * **Initialize Rotation Sliders** - will initialize the sliders that can be used to rotate the segment around its centroid.
-* **Reset** - will reset transformations applied through Segment Geometry and the custom neutral axis, if defined.
+* **Reset** - will reset transformations applied through SegmentGeometry and the custom neutral axis, if defined.

 ### Use Custom Neutral Axis
 If the direction of the loading axis is known, a custom neutral axis can be used to calculate second moment of area and or other relevant computations (if selected).
 To do so, check the "Use custom neutral axis" box and a Markups line will be created and visible in both the selected slice view and the 3D view.